 The name of a volume is used as the subvolume path in the Btrfs file system.
 For example, a subvolume displays as

 /dev/lvm_pool/lvol001.
 Every object in this path must exist in order for the volume to be created.
 Volumes can also be referenced with its mount point.

 Snapshots can be taken of any Btrfs volume in the system with SSM.
 Be aware that Btrfs does not distinguish between subvolumes and snapshots.
 While this means that SSM cannot recognize the Btrfs snapshot destination, it will try to recognize special name formats.
-If the name specified when creating the snapshot does the specific pattern, the snapshot will not be recognized and instead be listed as a regular Btrfs volume.
+If the name specified when creating the snapshot does the specific pattern, the snapshot is not be recognized and instead be listed as a regular Btrfs volume.